hardisj/erinsaudiocorner/content/english/loudspeakers/Jamo_S807.md

 * Notice how quickly each woofer rolls off on the upper end.
 As if the crossover point used is lower than typical (maybe a shallower slope but lower crossover point?).
 This makes the transition from mid to tweeter bad.
 * The tweeter shows a resonance around 6kHz.
 * The port has a few areas of concern: peak at 200Hz, 400Hz, 600Hz and 850Hz.
 When you look at the overlaid farfield response (black) you can see the clear influence of port noise on the speaker's response.
+* The 5-inch woofers' breakup modes cause resonance around 1.5kHz to 3kHz and also apparently from 4-5kHz.

 <img align="left" src="/images/Reviews/Loudspeakers/Jamo_S807/Jamo S807 Nearfield.png" alt="nf" width="120%"/>